 AND reset dates

-Watson: trusty sidekick to Sherlock Holmes; loyal engineer who built Bell's first telephone; unstoppable super-computer that became reigning Jeopardy champ; amiable techno-dweeb who, in the present day, is just looking for love.
-These four constant companions become one in this brilliantly witty, time-jumping, loving tribute (and cautionary tale) dedicated to the people—and machines—upon which we all depend.
+Four Watsons: trusty sidekick to Sherlock Holmes; loyal engineer who built Bell's first telephone; unstoppable super-computer that became reigning "Jeopardy" champ; amiable techno-dweeb just looking for love.
+This brilliantly witty, time-jumping, loving tribute is dedicated to the people – and machines – upon which we depend.

 Everyone has a different view.
 Amy's view is that love conquers all.
 In 1979 Amy visits her mother, the West End actress Esme Allen, with a big favor to ask and a brash new boyfriend in tow.
 When the pair meet, Amy will find the views she holds so dear are painfully tested as she has to decide what's worth fighting for.
 What none of them can know is that the events of that day will set in motion a chain reaction which will dramatically change their lives forever.